janosgyerik/articles/hacking-contest-lessons/level4.md

 0x0400+?    the return address
 ```
 That is, the return address is somewhere soon after the end of the buffer.
-We can find the right position by using `gdb`.
+We can find the right position using `gdb`.
 When we overwrite the return address with something invalid,
 the program crashes with segmentation fault.
 When `gdb` reaches such code,